Salary Calculator

 Freelancers often think in hourly rates, while salaried employees think in yearly terms.
 Our tool lets you toggle between:

-• Hourly: Best for contractors and part-time workers.
+Best for contractors & part-time

-• Monthly: Best for budgeting household expenses.
+Best for budgeting expenses

-• Yearly: Best for comparing job offers and long-term planning.
+Best for job offers & planning

 Salary Conversion Examples (2026)